 Breaking Stalin's Nose

-Visions of the Soviet Union Theme
+Breaking Stalin's Nose Theme of Visions of the Soviet Union

 In Yelchin's Soviet Union, people live in crowded communal apartments (2.1), queue up for food rations in the freezing cold (11.2), and everywhere face the steely stare of Joseph Stalin as they go about their day.
 Breaking Stalin's Nose gives us a brief glimpse into what it was like to live under Stalin in Moscow in the 1950s.
 And it's not prettied up by any number of smart scarlet Pioneer scarves or fancy May Day parades.